qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 2-circle point intersection
 ---------------------------

-To find the intersection point of two circles, click the
+To add a vertex at the intersection of two circles, follow these steps:

-|circleIntersection| :sup:`2-circle Point Intersection` icon.
+#.
+Click the |circleIntersection| :sup:`2-circle Point Intersection` icon in the
+   |extractVertices| :sup:`Construction Tools` drop-down menu.
-This will open a dialog where you can define the parametaers for :guilabel:`Circle #1` and :guilabel:`Circle #2`.
+#.
+A dialog will open where you can define the parameters for
+   :guilabel:`Circle #1` and :guilabel:`Circle #2`.
+#.
+Click on the map canvas, and the tool will automatically calculate the
-The :guilabel:`X` and :guilabel:`Y` coordinates for both circles are automatically calculated based on your clicks on the map canvas.
+   :guilabel:`X` and :guilabel:`Y` coordinates for the centers of both circles.
-You will need to enter the distance :guilabel:`d` for each circle, the tool will then calculate and display the two intersection points of the circles.
+#.
+Enter the distance :guilabel:`d` for each circle.
+#.
+The tool will calculate and display the two intersection points of the circles.
+#.
+Click one of the intersection points to add the new vertex.

    .. figure:: img/circles_intersection.png
       :align: center